google/VoltAir/doc/src/main/Main.md

 ## <a name="1"></a> What is VoltAir?

-The Fun Propulsion Labs at Google are quite proud to announce that VoltAir, a casual single and local multiplayer game, is now available on the Google Play Store and as open source software.
+The Fun Propulsion Labs at Google are quite proud to announce that VoltAir, a casual single and local multiplayer game, is now available on the [Google Play Store][VoltAir] and as [open source software][GettingStarted].

 <div class="voltAirVideo" align="center"></div>

 The game features a spunky, speedy robot stranded on an alien planet.
-Going as fast as his single wheel will carry him, he flies over ramps, zips around meteors and rides geysers in his search for the portal that will take him home.
+Going as fast as his single wheel will carry him, he flies over ramps, zips around meteors, and rides geysers in his search for the portal that will take him home.

 ![Powered By LiquidFun](liquidfun-logo-horizontal-small.png)